Are part-time students or postdoctoral fellows eligible?

 What kinds of organizations can participate in Accelerate?

-For-profit businesses and not-for-profit (NFP) organizations can participate.
-Projects with an NFP partner must demonstrate an economic or productivity orientation, which must be described in the proposal and will be evaluated by the peer reviewers.
+For-profit corporations, including eligible intern-owned start-ups based at approved incubators, and eligible not-for-profit (NFP) corporations, municipalities, and hospitals can participate.
+Projects with an NFP, municipality or hospital partner must demonstrate an economic or productivity orientation, which must be described in the proposal and will be evaluated by the peer reviewers.
+Contact your Mitacs representative to verify eligibility of NFP, municipality, and hospital partners.

-All partner organizations must be Canadian or a Canadian location of a foreign-owned organization.
-They must also have an office or site where the intern(s) undertakes at least 50% of the internship.
+Partners in Canada and abroad must have an office or site where the intern(s) undertakes at least 50% of the internship.

 Can I hold both an Accelerate and other grants at the same time?